The History and Development

 *****PURCHASE INFORMATION FOR THE CORNET COMPENDIUM*****

-To eliminate a lengthy download, over 265 unbound pages of text, a pagination that may certainly not correspond to page breaks, and any ensuing binding costs or problems, readers of this document may purchase a comb bound edition (autographed by the author) with a clear acetate cover for a nominal fee of $50.00 USD (for mailing inside the continental United States).
-Contact Irisrick@aol.com for details.
-Overseas first-class mailing is $60.00 USD.
+To eliminate a lengthy download, over 265 unbound pages of text, a pagination that may certainly not correspond to page breaks, and any ensuing binding costs or problems, readers of this document may purchase a comb bound edition (autographed by the author) with a clear acetate cover for a nominal fee of $60.00 USD (for mailing inside the United States).
+Contact the author at Irisrick@aol.com for details.
+Cost of the book (with first-class mailing) to any address outside the United States is $60.00 USD plus the cost of shipping and handling.
+Contact the author for further information.
 Please monitor this web site for any future additions or changes.

 >>>>>>>>>>Another related publication by Richard and Iris Schwartz is " BANDS AT THE ST. LOUIS WORLD'S FAIR OF 1904: INFORMATION, PHOTOGRAPHS, AND DATABASE." <<<<<<<<<< It is a 457-page detailed examination of the bands that performed at the St. Louis World's Fair.
 It contains general information about the bands, historical entries for over 20 well-known bands at the event, photographs (many in color) of conductors and bands; and a 315 page database of all band pieces played at the event (in alphabetical order by composer), including the name of the band, soloist(s) and instrument(s) (if applicable), and the place and time of performance.
 Discussions include composers' pseudonyms, a list of the cornet soloists, and many other areas of interest.
 For more information about prices and binding formats, contact the authors at Irisrick@aol.com,or select to following link: Bands at the St. Louis World's Fair